 Preheat the oven 350 degrees and bake for one hour.
 Sprinkle the remaining cheese over the potatoes and bake an additional 30 minutes or until the potatoes are fork tender, bubbly and well browned on top.

 What’s the difference between Au Gratin Potatoes and Scalloped Potatoes?

-Au Gratin recipes call for the potatoes to be sliced wafer thin, from 1/16 to 1/8-inch.
-Slicing super thin potatoes requires either amazing knife skills, or a handy dandy Mandoline slicer.
-In other words, Au Gratin Potatoes may be just a little more fancy than scalloped.
-Either way, both dishes are pure comfort food!
+Recipes for au gratin potatoes usually call for a thinly spiced potato.
+To be sliced wafer thin you need either amazing knife skills, or a handy dandy Mandoline slicer.
+In other words Au Gratin Potatoes may be a little more fancy than scalloped potatoes, but either way, both dishes are beloved, pure comfort food!

-Do you have to bake this Au Gratin Potatoes Recipe in an Au Gratin dish?
+Do you have to bake Au Gratin Potatoes in an Au Gratin dish?

 I don’t own a proper oval Au Gratin baking dish, so I just use what I have on hand.
-Anyway, this recipe turns out amazing in just about any ovenproof casserole dish or cast iron skillet!
+This recipe turns out amazingly well in just about any ovenproof casserole dish or cast iron skillet!
 I often reach for my Emile Henry Square ceramic baking dish pictured above, which is one of my all-time favorite bakers.

 What kind of potatoes are best for an Au Gratin Potatoes recipe?

 Any variety of good cooking potato will work for this recipe.
-However, I often use Yukon gold for casseroles like this.
+We often use Yukon gold potatoes in this casserole but russet potatoes work well too.
 Pick up about 3 pounds of waxy, medium sized potatoes and you’re good to go.

 What kind of cheese is best for Au Gratin Potatoes?

 We often use a good quality Gruyère cheese in our potato casseroles.
 The cheese is lightly sprinkled throughout the layers to impart an amazing, salty, earthy flavor.